qingreee1/material-theme-jetbrains-docs/docs/configuration/settings.md

 {% include figure.html content="/screens/customsettings.png" caption="Material Custom Theme Settings" %}

 Once you set these colors, simply select the `Custom Theme` in the _Material Theme Chooser_ and see your colors take effect.

-Note: Due to how themes are implemented in the SDK, this feature does not work completely well.
-Therefore, in order to see your custom theme take effect, you will probably need to restart the IDE to see the changes.

 See [Custom Theme]({{site.baseurl}}/docs/configuration/custom-themes) for more details.